kodecocodes/i9t/app-thinning/app-thinning.markdown

 So... the Santa Cruz asset is big and also is likely the first overlay the user will click since it's the top item in the `UITableView`.
 You might want to require the Santa Cruz asset to be included along with the application itself so it feels snappy, yet still have the ability to remove this > 100 MB overlay if the user gets a low disk space notifcation.

+This means that this asset should be switched to the **Initial Install Tags** group where it will be counted along with it's IPA towards the total size and downloaded initially.

+Open up the **Old CA Maps Project**, click on the Old CA Maps target and then select **Resource Tags**

 ## ODR Best Practices [Theory]